ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 consumption (not automated parsing).

-This document does not recommend DNS filtering but provides a mechanism for better transparency to explain to the users why some DNS queries are filtered.
+This document does not recommend DNS filtering but provides a mechanism for better transparency to explain to the end users why some DNS queries are filtered.